Rodolfo Amando Philippi

 Rodolfo Amando (or Rudolph Amandus) Philippi (14 September 1808 – 23 July 1904) was a German–Chilean paleontologist and zoologist.
-Philippi contributed primarily to malacology and paleontology.
+Philippi contributed primarily to malacology and paleontology, but also published a major work on Diptera of Chile.
 His grandson, Rodulfo Amando Philippi Bañados (1905-1969), was also a zoologist and in order to avoid confusion in zoological nomenclature, the elder is referred to as "Philippi [Krumwiede]" to distinguish him from his grandson "Philippi [Bañados]".

 Early life

 Philippi was born in Charlottenburg, Berlin to Johann Wilhelm Eberhard Philippi, a Prussian government auditor, and his third wife Maria Anna Krumwiede (m.
 1806).
 The father had five children from two earlier marriages and Philippi was the eldest from the third marriage.
 In 1818, Philippi, his younger brother Bernhard Eunom (1811–1852) and their mother went to Yverdon-les-Bains, Switzerland, where they were educated at the Pestalozzian Institute founded by Johann Heinrich Pestalozzi (1746–1827).
 The teaching included the use of natural objects for teaching and Philippi was involved in collecting plants and butterflies at a young age.
 The move was caused by an affair of their father with the housekeeper and led to the separation of the parents.
 The three returned to Berlin in 1822 where Philippi went to the Königliche Gymnasium zum Grauen Kloster (founded in 1574) and in 1826 he moved to the Friedrich-Wilhelms-Universität Berlin and graduated in 1830.
 His studies included medicine, surgery, comparative anatomy, botany and zoology.
 His dissertation was on the orthoptera of Berlin (Orthoptera Berolinensia).
 Respiratory illness forced him to leave Berlin in 1830 to warmer parts of Italy where he travelled around with the geologists Friedrich Hoffmann and Arnold Escher von der Lind who were studying Etna and Vesuvius.
 Philippi began to look at fossils here.
 He also collected molluscs and interacted with the Italian Benedictine priest and malacologist Emiliano Guttadauro (1759–1836) who encouraged him to study molluscs.
 He returned briefly to Berlin to complete his medical studies and qualified as a physician in 1833.
 He then worked as a teacher at Kassel from 1835.
 In 1836 he married a cousin, Caroline Krumwiede, who came from a well-to-do family and hoped that the means would let him study molluscs.